Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-5/report.md

 3. Have I run into any issues?Do I need help?
 No issues, no help.

 ### Mahdi Khemakhem
 1. What have I worked on?
+Analyzed and picked an extension project with Raul
 2. What will I be working on next?
+Study extension and add slides for Checkpoint A.
 3. Have I run into any issues?
 Do I need help?
+Everything fine, no issues.

 ### Laerk Ndreko
 1. What have I worked on?
 I've worked on analyzing and choosing an extension.